albee/rattle-iros-2022/README.md

 RATTLE is implemented here for a 6DOF free-flying robot, though its interfaces and methods are more general to robotic systems with parameteric unknowns in their system dynamics.
 Specifically, RATTLE has been tested on the International Space Station using the [Astrobee robots](https://github.com/nasa/astrobee).

 ## Requirements
-TODO
+- For coordinated use of all packages with the Astrobee sim: Ubuntu 16.04 (possibly 18.04 or 20.04 depending on Astrobee sim support) with ROS
 - CasADi
 - ACADO
+- Pytope (bundled)
+- Bullet (bundled)
+- Astrobee custom msgs (bundled)

 ## ROS Packages
 RATTLE's functions are implemented here as separate ROS packages:

 - Global planning
-    - `rattle_rrt`: A "long-horizon" sampling-based planner that also acconts for, in this case, translational dynamics.
+    - `rattle_rrt`: A "long-horizon" sampling-based planner that also accounts for, in this case, translational dynamics.

 - Local information-aware planning
     - `rattle_acado_planner`: A mid-level "local" planner that also considers information content of planned trajectories.
 Implemented using ACADO.